 For an "unethical behaviour" to occur, the alleged behaviour must be sufficient in nature to "bring the members and their profession' into disrepute with the community.
-Behaviours that could potentially merit such an outcome include:

-- Any breach of the specific clauses of the code of ethics;
+Behaviours that could potentially merit such an outcome include (1) any breach of the specific clauses of the code of ethics, (2) dishonesty and misrepresentation, (3) professional incompetence, (4) deformation and (5) criminal conduct.

-- Dishonesty and misrepresentation;

-- Professional incompetence;

-- Defamation; and

-- Criminal conduct.